 One way is based on order volume.
 This is where a group may order a product up front and turn around and sell it for a profit.
-Companies offer price breaks to groups for ordering more product.
+Companies offer price breaks to groups for ordering more products.
 So if the group is willing to place a larger order, they'll get to keep a higher percentage of the gross retail.
 These 'volume discounts' are already established and can't be negotiated.

-It's not uncommon for a PTA board to decide to only work with one company because they offer them a higher profit than another.
+It's not uncommon for a PTA board to only work with one company because they offer them a higher profit than another.
 Sounds logical.
 What group in their right mind wouldn't want to have the potential to make more money off each item?

 But what are schools giving up in exchange for that higher profit percentage?
-It turns out, more than they think.
+It turns out more than they think.
 Let's look at one compromise that you may not be aware of, company incentive plans.

 How School Fundraising Incentives Work

-It's also fair to mention that some sponsors may attempt to negotiate a high profit percentage by forgoing the prize program.
+It's also fair to mention that some sponsors may attempt to negotiate a high-profit percentage by forgoing the prize program.
 They often feel that there is already intrinsic motivation for their group members to sell without the need for extrinsic incentives.
-Our experience is that this strategy has been proven over time to not work.
+Our experience is that this strategy has been proven over time not to work.
 We've found that most of these sales typically underperform.

 Fundraiser Profit vs. Participation

 Ask yourself this question.
-If you had to choose, would you take a higher fundraiser profit percentage, or more student participation?
+If you had to choose, would you take a higher fundraiser profit percentage or more student participation?
 If you don't have your students on board, how much profit you make off what you sell won't mean as much.

 The additional items sold should more than offset the lower profit percentage.